Skip to content

 Headers

-Header values are matched by exact, full-string equality — not substring.
+A string value is matched by exact, full-string equality — not substring.
 A response with Content-Type: application/json; charset=utf-8 does not match "application/json".
-Assert the exact value your API returns, or save the header and check it with an expression (e.g. a startswith/in test) for partial matches.

 {